 Our adventure started at Pearl Brewery company and as luck had it we ran into a farmers market.
-Sometimes I forget what day of the week it is and this Saturday happen to be a farmers market (they actually have one every Saturday).
-We wandered around tasting some yummy goodies, talking to the vendors and then started on our walk to Riverwalk and the heart of San Antonio.
+Sometimes I forget what day of the week it is and this Saturday happens to be a farmers market (they actually have one every Saturday).
+We wandered around tasting some yummy goodies, talking to the vendors, and then started on our walk to Riverwalk and the heart of San Antonio.

 Once we made it to Riverwalk to made a pitstop at Esquire Tavern which is known for having the longest wooden bar in Texas, 122 feet.
 We made our way center of San Antonio at The San Fernando Cathedral where men who died in the Alamo are buried.
 The church also hosts a video 3 days a week that shows the history of Texas on the outside of the church that we hope t see before we leave.
-Another fun fact the GPS actual center of the San Antonio is the Cathedral and like many European cities the town was built around it.
+Another fun fact the GPS actual center of San Antonio is the Cathedral and like many European cities, the town was built around it.

 You must log in to post a comment.